-Public Hearing: During the public comment period, the City will hold a public hearing to receive comments on the proposed amendment during a regularly scheduled City Commission meeting.
-Notice of the public hearing to receive comments on the proposed amendment will be published no less than two (2) weeks prior to the scheduled hearing.
+Notice of the public hearing to receive comments on the proposed amendment(s) will be published no less than two (2) weeks prior to the scheduled hearing.
 In most cases, the City expects to publish the notice of the public hearing concurrently with the public comment notice.

+All substantial amendments will be considered approved at the end of the public comment period and after review and consideration of any public comments received.

-Approval: At the conclusion of the public comment period and prior to the City Commission taking action, staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and attach it to the final substantial amendment.
-This final document will be presented to the City Commission for approval.
-The City Commission may make the proposed change, reject the proposed change, or make a modified change.
-Once authorized to do so by the City Commission, staff will submit the amended plan to HUD.
+Staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and attach it to the final substantial amendment.
+Notification of amendments will be provided to HUD upon each amendment.